ahamedzoha/shonchoy/apps/be-auth/README.md

 A robust, scalable authentication service built with Express.js, TypeScript, and PostgreSQL, designed for the Shonchoy personal finance platform.
 Features complete JWT authentication, user management, and seamless integration with Apache APISIX for API versioning.

+This service leverages the consolidated `@workspace/backend-core` package for shared business logic, database entities, and dependency injection patterns.

 ## Features

 - 🔐 **JWT-based Authentication** - Access and refresh tokens with secure database storage